kozohosok/gcp-cli-helper/README.md

 - update to change flag values which could be specified with create/update commands
 - replace to change flag values which could be specified with create command only

+add, update or remove bindings (such as roles) with special type "\_bind"

 changed flags shall be detected after comparing previous settings in cache with current settings.

 **parameters:**